-If I take the liberty of fetting aside the necessity of either a sentient or mental principle before birth, and of thinking the living principle, or simple life, is alone concerned in the animal economy of an unborn babe, it is owing to the following sact; that children in utero, whose configurations deprive them of nervous influence, namely, such as want both brain and spinal marrow, are as well grown in every other respect, and have the same quantity of motions before birth, as perfect and well formed children.
-This fact clearly proves that the muscular system has certainly a principle of motion, independent of nervous connection.
+If I take the liberty of fetting afide the necessity of either a sentient or mental principle before birth, and of thinking the living principle, or simple life, is alone concerned in the animal economy of an unborn babe, it is owing to the following fact; that children in utero, whose configurations deprive them of nervous influence, namely, such as want both brain and spinal marrow, are as well grown in every other respect, and have the same quantity of motions before birth, as perfect and well formed children.
+This fact clearly proves that the muscular system fympathies, as appear to me to be confiftent with the above fentiment, and which, in my opinion, cannot be viewed in any other light.